KarelZe/tclf/docs/option_trade_classification.md

 ## Prepare Dataset

 Next, we need to load a dataset of option trades.
-I choose one, which was recorded at the ISE and used in the paper to evaluate the trade classification rules.
+I chose one, which was recorded at the ISE and used in the paper to evaluate the trade classification rules.
 I access it from a google cloud bucket and load it into a pandas dataframe `X`.

 ```python
 import gcsfs